 This original concept is one of several created by the Artist, Jane DeDecker.
-Every Word We Utter spearheaded the bill to authorize a National Women’s Suffrage Monument in Washington DC.
+Every Word We Utter spearheaded the bill to authorize a Women’s Suffrage National Monument in Washington DC.
 HR473 was signed into law on December 17, 2020.
 The final design will be a collaboration with the National Capital Memorial Advisory Commission, the Artist, and the selected Architect.
+Learn about the Journey

 We are going to build a monument to the power of collaboration.

 Women’s participation in our democracy did not come easy.

 The work is not done.

 Rights for women need to be continualy recognized and expanded upon.

 We need this commerative monument to keep their their vision alive in the continued efforts towards equality.

 Together we can fill in the missing stories of the women who helped build our democracy.

 battled both sexism and racism and dedicated her life to protecting human rights.

 She advocated for women’s civic rights and protected the idea of motherhood and activism.